-Florida's K-12 statewide student assessment program includes assessments aligned to two different sets of standards.
-Florida's Assessment of Student Thinking (FAST) - The FAST progress monitoring and coordinated screening program includes Kindergarten through grade 10 English Language Arts and Kindergarten through grade 8 Mathematics which are aligned to the Benchmarks in Excellent Student Thinking (B.E.S.T.)
-Standards.
-The Statewide Science Assessment and specific End-of-Course (EOC) assessments are aligned to the Next Generation Sunshine State Standards (NGSSS).
+Florida's K-12 statewide student assessment program includes assessments aligned to the Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards and the Next Generation Sunshine State (NGSSS) standards.
+Students will participate in assessments required for the grade level and/or course of enrollment.
+Florida's Assessment of Student Thinking (FAST) is the progress monitoring and coordinated screening program that includes Kindergarten through grade 10 English Language Arts and Kindergarten through grade 8 Mathematics.
 Statewide assessments are designed to provide information about how well students are mastering the state standards in the core content areas of language arts, mathematics, science, and social studies.
 Statewide assessments are designed to provide students with critical information about their own achievement and their readiness for their next level of learning - be it the next grade, the next course, or endeavor (college or career).